 Whether you’re off on holiday soon, you’ve got a big event looming – or perhaps you just want to give yourself a quick pick me up, I always find that a bit of a tan works wonders.
-It’s a trick I use on myself before I go away and something I often create on models for photo shoots.
-It’s a good pre-res-carpet touch-up for a lot of celebrities I work with as well.
+Fake tan is a trick I use on myself before I go away and something I often create on models for photo shoots.
+It’s a good pre-red-carpet touch-up for a lot of celebrities I work with as well.

 With the advanced tanning technology we have at our fingertips today, it doesn’t have to be difficult to get an imperceptible faux glow these days.
 A lot of people tell me that they are quite scared of fake tan, so I wanted to share the products and treatments that I know are quick and easy to get right, and which give great, natural looking results.

 Those who aren’t well versed in the world of tanning should begin with a gradual lotion.
 With these, you build up colour over a few days, rather than jumping right in at the deep end, and they tend to contain hydrating ingredients to moisturise skin while they tan.
 Try Vita Liberata Self Tanning Gradual Lotion which comes without the bad fake tan smell and Dior’s Self Tanning Jelly Gradual Glow for Body which has a lovely, lightweight texture.

 Another option is tanning drops, like Clarins’ Radiance-Plus Golden Glow Booster for Body, which you mix in to your moisturiser to give a very subtle, golden tan.